MAT-IT/Create_Readme/README.md

 clone githup repo

 ## Usage
-when we want to create readmefile , we can do it via terminal
+when you crate readme file, you can use this program via terminal

 ## licence
 undefined

 ## contributing
-feedback and help to improve
+give feedback

 ## GitHub username
 MAT-IT

 ## email address
-zhdtunay@gmail.com
+zhdtunay.gmail.com